SocialkoApp/backend/README.md

 ## Setting up the database

 1. Copy `docker-compose.yaml.example` to `docker-compose.yaml`
-   1.1 Configure username, password and/or database name
+   1.1.
+Configure username, password and/or database name 1.2.
+Comment out services other than `db`
 2. Run with `docker-compose up -d`
 3. Create database tables with `npx prisma migrate dev --name init`